fengpengfei0103/Physical-Information-Driven-and-Guided-Multimodal-Multi-task-Neural-Network/README.md

 the code for replacing the stability prediction branch part of the model 'mutilcontrolVmutilcontrolValueAndStabilityModelUnetPINNRE' with the ConvLSTM model.

+'mutilcontrolValueAndStabilityModelUnetPINNRE_FineTuning.py' represents
+a two-stage training strategy is employed: simulation data are first applied pre-train the network, and real monitoring data are subsequently utilized for fine-tuning, thereby enhancing the generalizability and applicability of the framework to real-world conditions.

 # Dataset Usage Instructions:
 The compressed files in the dataset need to be fully decompressed into the directory of the dataset file.